labjacquemont/MIND-GENESPARALLELCNV/README.md

 ![alt text](images/PennCNVdetect.png)

-Now, we will show the example of CNV calling by the QuantiSNP algorithm, it's the same command line but the PennCNV algorithm execution boolean will be set to False while the QuantiSNP one will be set to True alone.
+Now, we will show the example of CNV calling by the QuantiSNP algorithm.
+It's the same command line but the PennCNV algorithm execution boolean will be set to False while the QuantiSNP one will be set to True alone.
 In this case, remember that the only valide CNV detection option is "detect", the two others are useless.
-The CNV calling by QuantiSNP, same as the PennCNV, is entirely parallelizable.
+The CNV calling by QuantiSNP is also entirely parallelizable.
 Here is the command line example for the QuantiSNP execution.

 > ./cnvCallingPipelineWarper.sh 0 10 0-10 $PWD/PipelineInput.config False True detect